It is possible to teach critical thinking? – Absolutely!

-Much has been learned about effective teaching strategies that lead to demonstrable student gains in critical thinking in the two decades since educators have focused increased efforts on training critical thinking skills and habits of mind.
+Much has been learned about effective teaching strategies that lead to demonstrable student gains in critical thinking.

 Opportunities to teach critical thinking span every kind of educational discipline and professional specialty: